-What is a “Natural Person”?
+What is a Natural Person?

 Rather, a natural person is a living person with a name, address and phone number.
 Most often, this individual will be an officer, director, employee or designated agent (other than the registered agent) of the company who is authorized to receive communications from the registered agent.
-A natural person is required to ensure that there is a particular individual designated as the “responsible party” for the company in the event a jurisdiction needs to communicate with the entity directly.
+A natural person is required to ensure that there is a particular individual designated as the ‘responsible party’ for the company in the event a jurisdiction needs to communicate with the entity directly.

-Which States Require a “Natural Person” Communications Contact?
+Which States Require a Natural Person as a Communications Contact?

-For these states in particular, you will be required to provide your registered agent with the name of a person designated as the Communications Contact.
+For these states in particular, you will be required to provide your registered agent with the name of a person designated as the communications contact.
 If a name is not provided, the registered agent may be required to resign its appointment.